-The Company has implemented its Business Continuity and Remote Working Plans and continued to provide services to customers within the agreed service level agreements.
+The Company is continuing with its business continuity and remote working plans and continues to provide services to its customers within the agreed service level agreements.
 Further, the Company continues to monitor its liquidity position on a regular basis.
-This liquidity position along with other parameters are shared with the regulators as part of our reporting obligations.
+This liquidity position along with other parameters are shared with the regulators on a regular basis as part of the Company's reporting obligations.

-23 Subsequent events
+25 Subsequent events

-There have been no events subsequent to the statement of financial position date that would significantly affect the amounts reported in the condensed interim financial information as at and for the three month period ended 31 March 2020.
+There have been no events subsequent to the statement of financial position date that would significantly affect the amounts reported in the condensed interim financial information as at and for the six-month period ended 30 June 2020.

-24 Approval of the condensed interim financial information
+26 Approval of the condensed interim financial information

-The condensed interim financial information were approved by the Board of Directors and authorised for issue on 14 May 2020.
+The condensed interim financial information was approved by the Board of Directors and authorised for issue on 28 July 2020.